JAMA February 19, 2019

 Tested

-Protocol-based EGDT versus protocol-based standard care versus usual care
+Protocol-based EGDT or protocol-based standard therapy

 Population